Are Type Ia Supernovae in Restframe $H$ Brighter in More Massive Galaxies?: Introduction

 We see much evidence to warrant continued exploration of this parameter space to understand whether we are searching for a real correlation or if we need to improve the analysis of SNeIa lightcurves.

 The majority of the previous analyses of host galaxy properties versus SN~Ia corrected brightness have examined correlations using only optical lightcurves.
 Doing a similar analysis using NIR lightcurves will help shed light on physical mechanisms and color-dependent intrinsic dispersions.
+For example, the NIR is less sensitive to dust such that if there is no correlation found in the NIR, but a correlation found at optical wavelengths, it would provide evidence that the host mass correlation is actually an unaccounted for dust correlation.

 In the restframe NIR there have been far fewer studies of host galaxy correlations. {\cite{Dhawan18} looked at the $J$-band and, with a small sample of 30 SNeIa, found low dispersion ($\sim0.10$~mag) and no obvious trend with host galaxy morphology.
-A more in-depth study was done by \cite{Burns18}, which compared $H$-band brightnesses to host galaxy stellar mass estimates from $K$-band photometry following the mass-to-light ratio method of \citet{McGaugh14}. \cite{Burns18} found a small ($\sim 1\sigma$) linear correlation between the restframe $H$-band and host galaxy stellar mass for their sample of $\sim115$ SNeIa with host galaxy photometry.
+A more in-depth study was done using the Carnegie Supernova Project (CSP) sample by \cite{Burns18}, which compared $H$-band brightnesses to host galaxy stellar mass estimates from $K$-band photometry following the mass-to-light ratio method of \citet{McGaugh14}. \citet{Uddin20} expanded this analysis to examine correlations from optical to NIR lightcurves with new observations of each host galaxy. \citet{Uddin20} found a small $\sim 1\sigma$ linear correlation and $\sim 2\sigma$ step function ($0.093 \pm 0.043$~mag) between the restframe $H$-band and host galaxy stellar mass for their sample of $113$ SNeIa.
 We here analyze a data set with significantly more SN~Ia in low-mass host galaxies, $M<10^{10} M_\Sun$, the canonical break point for the mass step.

 SNeIa in the $H$-band have been shown to be standard to $0.15$--$0.2$~mag without lightcurve corrections~\citep{Wood-Vasey08,Folatelli10,Barone-Nugent12,Kattner12,Weyant14,Stanishev15,Avelino19} whereas optical lightcurves before brightness standardization have significantly larger scatter of $\sim 0.8$~mag~\citep{Hamuy95}.
 However, there are only $\sim$\numFullHostSample~NIR lightcurves publicly available compared to the over $>1,000$ available for optically observed SNeIa.